jonnypuma/service.segmenteditor/USAGE.md

 - The editor works while video is playing - playback continues in the background
 - The editor automatically detects existing segment files (.edl or .xml)
 - If no segment file exists, you can create one using the "Add" button
+- Press `Enter`/`Select` on a list item to jump playback to the start of that segment